sickgreg/OpenIPC_sickgregFPV_apfpv/README.md

 Note: Very old fw can't open .tgz archive.
 If it fails, run `sysupgrade -k -r -n` first

-2. Unplug Ethernet cable and reboot again
+2. Unplug Ethernet cable and reboot (again)
 3. Hotspot *should* come up - default ssid is OpenIPC, 12345678.
-Find it with your phone or `nmtui` command on radxa -- connect using external (recommend: bl-m8812eu2) adapter, not radxa internal wifi, though it can work to a degree
+Find it with your phone or `nmtui` command on radxa -- connect using external (recommend: bl-m8812eu2) adapter, not radxa internal wifi, though it can work to a degree.

+Run pixelpilot on Android device and video *should* start

+or

+Radxa running pixelpilot_rk *should* start displaying video

 You may reach the VTX over the air at `192.168.0.1`, or re-plug Ethernet after AP has initialized at `<VTX-LAN-ip>`